waxbetty/Sushi-fork-1/readme.md

 transition: all 0.5s linear;
 ```

 Transition is another CSS [short cut](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions).
-Try editing the animation's timing using the inspector's animation settings.
+Try editing the animation's timing using the dev tool inspector's animation settings.

-Note: to animate only one difference specify it instead of `all`:
+Note: to animate only one property specify it instead of `all`:

 ```css
 transition: background-color 0.5s linear;